mamantoha/webview-mpd-player/README.md

 This application serves as a demonstration of building real-time applications using Crystal and Webview.
 It showcases how to create responsive desktop applications that can handle live updates and user interactions while maintaining a lightweight footprint.
 The integration with MPD provides a practical example of managing real-time events, state synchronization, and UI updates in a Crystal-based desktop application.

+## Name Origin

+The name "Garnetune" is a playful combination of "Garnet" and "tune".
+Garnet is a type of crystal, which references the Crystal programming language used to build this application.
+Combined with "tune" for its music-playing capabilities, the name reflects both the technical foundation and musical purpose of the application.

 ## Development Notes

 The user interface for the player was developed with assistance from ChatGPT and Cursor.